Society for Science: 20th century

-Between the World Wars, Science Service sponsored Science Clubs of America, founded by Watson Davis.
+The popularization of science began to see its boom after WWI with many new scientific advancements.
+Many of the advancements "airplanes, radio, and the appreciation of sanitation and immunization, snatching of nitrogen from the air, the chemical revolution and a score of other scientific achievements."
+Between World War I and World War II, Science Service sponsored Science Clubs of America, founded by Watson Davis.
 It was a national organization to popularize science among amateur scientists.
 High school science clubs were encouraged to join.